jhude51/airbnb-clone-project/README.md

 6. **CORS (Cross-Origin Resource Sharing) Configuration**:
 CORS will be configured to restrict which domains can access the API.
 This prevents unauthorized frontend applications or malicious sites from interacting with the backend directly.
 ### Why Security is Essential
-Security is a fundamental aspect of the Airbnb-Clone-Project, ensuring that users' trust, data integrity, and platform reliability are maintained at all times.
+Security is a fundamental aspect of the *Airbnb-Clone-Project*, ensuring that users' trust, data integrity, and platform reliability are maintained at all times.

 Each layer of the system i.e. from user authentication to payment processing, requires strong safeguards to protect sensitive information and prevent malicious activity.
 The following outlines why security is crucial across key areas of the platform:
 1. **Protecting User Data**